 During the development and testing of CemGEMS, two other needs were identified that went beyond the current project and could be only satisfied in an extension of CemGEMS development with additional funding.
 One need is of scientific/engineering nature and consists in adding the calculations of isothermal heat generation or the adiabatic temperature rise upon cement hydration.
 Another need is to produce a CemGEMS web app variant dedicated to sensitive-data applications in cement industry, which should reside on a separate web server domain for commercial use.
 The aim is to perfor GEM simulations directly in the web browser on the user device connected via p2p data exchange with others inside of a given company network, so that the sensitive data would never leave the organization to be stored on a central server.

 Identifications of these needs, that should make CemGEMS web app a complete and valuable service for research and industrial organizations affiliated to Nanocem consortium, resulted in a "CemGEMS extension" internal project proposal, submitted in early 2020 and approved in late April 2020 as part of the vote during the Nanocem spring (video)meeting.
 The work on this extension project will start from July 1, 2020, after CemGEMS version 0.4.0 beta release by the end of June.
-This work is expected to end up in a release of CemGEMS v.1.0 web app and its commercial counterpart by the end of 2020.
+This work is expected to end up in a release of CemGEMS v.1.0 web app and its commercial counterpart in spring 2021.